GiovanniGatti/socratic-bench/README.md

 # 🛠️ Installation

-You can use socratic-bench by installing it with:
+You can use SocraticBench by installing it with:

 ```bash
 pip install socratic-bench